Campbell's: Growth under new leadership

 Campbell Soup became one of the largest food companies in the world under the leadership of William Beverly Murphy.
 He was elected executive vice president of Campbell Soup in 1949 and was president and CEO from 1953 to 1972.
 While at Campbell's Soup Company, he took the corporation public and increased its brand portfolio to include Pepperidge Farm's breads, cookies, and crackers, Franco-American's gravies and pastas, V8 vegetable juices, Swanson broths, and Godiva's chocolates.
+During the 1970s and 1980s, Campbell's entered the restaurant business by acquiring Pietro's Pizza, Annabelle's, Clark, and Herfy's and launching Hanover Trail and H.T.
+McDoogal's.
 David Johnson was president and CEO from 1990 until 1997.

 Campbell Soup has invested heavily in advertising since its inception, and many artifacts of its promotional campaigns have proven valuable in the Americana collectible advertising market.
 Perhaps best known are the "Campbell's Kids" designed by illustrator Grace Drayton.
 Ronald Reagan was a spokesman for V8 when Campbell's acquired the brand in 1948.

 In addition to collectible advertising, the company has had notable commercial sponsorships.
-Among these was Orson Welles's The Campbell Playhouse, which had previously been The Mercury Theatre on the Air.
+Among them was Orson Welles's The Campbell Playhouse, which had previously been The Mercury Theatre on the Air.
 After the program's adaptation of The War of the Worlds became a sensation for accidentally starting a mass panic due to its realism, Campbell's took over as sponsor of the radio theater program in December 1938.

 Shutdown of factories

-The shutdown of Campbell's original plant in Camden, New Jersey, plant No. 1 was announced in 1989 with production ending the night of March 1, 1991; the plant was officially closed the following day.
-The plant was demolished on November 1, 1991.
-Plants in Pocomoke City (Maryland), Crisfield (Maryland), and Smyrna (Tennessee) also shut down.
+The shutdown of Campbell's original plant in Camden, New Jersey, plant No. 1, was announced in 1989, with production to end on the night of March 1, 1991; the plant was officially closed the next day, and was demolished on November 1, 1991.
+Plants in Pocomoke City, Maryland; Crisfield, Maryland; and Smyrna, Tennessee also shut down around that time.

 Plant No. 2, originally a tomato-processing plant, shut down in 1980.
-It was responsible for about 35% of all Campbell's products in the 1950s.
-Products included pork and beans, tomato juice, V8 vegetable juice, Franco-American spaghetti, macaroni and cheese, and soups (notably: bean with bacon, cream of mushroom, cream of celery, and cream of asparagus.
+In the 1950s it had manufactured about 35% of all Campbell's products.
+Products included pork and beans; tomato juice, V8 vegetable juice, Franco-American spaghetti, macaroni and cheese; and soups (notably: bean with bacon, cream of mushroom, cream of celery, and cream of asparagus.

-A total of 2,800 jobs were lost, 940–1,000 of those jobs from the Camden plant.
-Campbell's agreed to give workers one week's payment for each year of employment as well as paying in full for six months of medical benefits, and paying half the cost for another six months.
+Due to these closures 2,800 jobs were lost, around 1,000 of those from the Camden plant.
+Workers received one week's payment for each year of employment as well as six months of paid medical benefits, and half the cost for an additional six months.
 Salaried workers received one week's pay for each year of employment.
-Production was moved to plants in Napoleon (Ohio), Paris (Texas), and Maxton (North Carolina).
+Production was moved to plants in Napoleon, Ohio; Paris, Texas; and Maxton, North Carolina.